 As a husband, father, and a bivocational pastor, Faithlife Proclaim (along with Logos and Equip), has given me back some TIME.

 I can research, prepare sermons, and create slides in Logos and our presentation team can share as little or as much during our Sunday (now virtual) services.

 The ability to be in different locations, but work on the same project at the same time is so beneficial to our team.
 The automatic start and stop record features takes away the hassle of someone forgetting to complete the task once the sermon starts.
 We LOVE Proclaim.
 And we look forward to unleashing its full potential in helping us to achieve our goals: Following the Spirit.
 Reaching the Masses of People.
 Preaching the Word of God.
 Teaching Sound Biblical Principles.

 To get the full benefit of Faithlife’s integrated ministry platform with just one login—Faithlife Proclaim, Faithlife Sites, Faithlife Giving, and all the rest of the church tech and content you need—subscribe to Faithlife Equip.
-Discounted early-access pricing is still available, but not for much longer!
+New features and media are rolling out every week, and you’ll get them all.